MrKWatkins/Ast/doc/topics/API/MrKWatkins.Ast.Properties.Set.md

 ## Remarks {id="remarks-mrkwatkins-ast-properties-set-1(system-string-0-0@)"}

 Properties are stored in a dictionary which might not have enough performance in some situations.
 Use this overload to get higher performance as the value will be stored in the field if it exists.
-Make sure to use [GetOrThrow(String, T)](MrKWatkins.Ast.Properties.GetOrThrow.md#mrkwatkins-ast-properties-getorthrow-1(system-string-0@)) to retrieve the cached field.
+Make sure to use [GetOrThrow&lt;T&gt;(String, T)](MrKWatkins.Ast.Properties.GetOrThrow.md#mrkwatkins-ast-properties-getorthrow-1(system-string-0@)) to retrieve the cached field.
 ## Set&lt;T&gt;(string, T, T?) {id="mrkwatkins-ast-properties-set-1(system-string-0-system-nullable((-0))@)"}

 Sets the value of a single valued property with the specified key.
 Uses a field to cache the value for better performance.